CeedElemRestriction

 num_comp – [in] Number of field components per interpolation node (1 for scalar fields)

-copy_mode – [in] Copy mode for the offsets array, see CeedCopyMode
+offsetsarray, see CeedMemTypecopy_mode – [in] Copy mode for the

-rstr – [out] Address of the variable where the newly created CeedElemRestriction will be stored
+[num_elem, elem_size]withfalsefor positively oriented andtrueto flip the orientationrstr – [out] Address of the variable where the newly created

 - Returns: